-A total of 6 credit hours of NURS 76199 Doctor of Nursing Practice Scholarly Project is required Accreditation
+A total of 6 credit hours of NURS 76199 Doctor of Nursing Practice Scholarly Project is required culminating in an oral defense and publishable manuscript.

 Facebook